Nwakakukaks/mail3/README.md

 Decentralized Gmail clone

 <hr/>
- <h5> Mail3 is a blockchain-based email service.
-Allows users to e-mail a smart contract that will be generated and accepted peer to peer via e-mail.
-Users can control & manage their data and information.</h5>
+ <h5> Mail3 is a blockchain-based email service which Allows users to send e-mail through wallet addresses to anybody </h5>

 <hr/>